by Justin Ober | May 28, 2019 | Criminal Defense

 If these or other defenses apply, pretrial diversion may be an option, even if the defendant is charged with a felony and even if the defendant has a criminal record.
 Program requirements vary by court and jurisdiction.
 But generally, prosecutors dismiss the charges if the defendant pays a small fee and jumps through some legal hoops, such as performing community service or completing a drug education class.

 Rely on an Assertive Rochester Drug Possession Attorney

 If you need surgery, you can probably find an instructional video on YouTube and do it yourself.
 However, performing surgery on yourself is typically a very bad idea.
-Similarly, if you face criminal charges in Monroe County, and you are out on bond, you can face them alone, but that’s usually a really bad idea.
+Similarly, if you face criminal charges in Monroe County and are out on bond, you can face them alone, but that’s usually a bad idea.
 If you Google a term like “Rochester NY criminal defense attorney,” you will see thousands of results.
 It’s very hard to evaluate them based simply on the website’s look.
 So, as you begin your research, here are some things to look for, both on the attorney’s website and during your initial consultation.

 Overall legal experience is important since there literally is no substitute for experience.
 Law school teaches people how to think like attorneys, but only practical experience teaches people to fight like attorneys.

 But overall legal experience is not enough.
 Let’s return to the medical example.
 A general practice doctor could probably help you if you have chest pains.
 But, in that situation, most people would prefer to see a cardiologist.

 Legal experience is the same.
 If you were charged with a crime, you probably need a Rochester, NY criminal defense attorney, and not a lawyer who drafts wills.